IPBES-Data/IPBES_TCA_Ch2_Vision/input/tca_corpus/search terms/strategies_options.org.md

 "International Convention for the Prevention of Pollution from Ships" OR "International Treaty on Plant Genetic Resources for Food and Agriculture" OR "Kyoto Protocol" OR
+"BBNJ Treaty" OR
-"Law of the Sea on Biodiversity Beyond National Jurisdiction" OR "Minamata Convention" OR
+"Minamata Convention" OR
 "Montreal Protocol" OR
-"Multilateral environmental agreement" OR
+"Multilateral agreement" OR
 "Nagoya Protocol" OR
 "Paris Agreement" OR
 "Ramsar Convention" OR
 "Rio Declaration" OR
 "Rotterdam Convention" OR
-"Shipping agreement" OR
 "Stockholm Convention" OR
-"Sustainable Development Goal"
+"Sustainable Development Goal" OR
+"International ocean governance"

 ## Adaptive governance

 "Accountability" OR
-"adaptive governance" OR
+"Adaptive governance" OR
 "Adaptive management framework" OR
 "Advocacy network" OR
-"Conflict resolution mechanism" OR
+"Conflict resolution" OR
-"Deliberative democracy mechanism" OR
+"Deliberative democracy" OR
 "Deep democracy" OR
-"flexible regulation" OR
+"Flexible regulation" OR
 "Informed governance" OR
-"iterative decision making" OR
+"Iterative decision making" OR
-"iterative planning" OR
+"Iterative planning" OR
 "Local governance structure" OR
 "Monitoring evaluation and learning" OR
 "Open government initiative" OR
 "Policy monitoring" OR
-"Planning monitoring evaluation and review" OR "Reflexive governance" OR
+"Planning monitoring and evaluation" OR
+"Reflexive governance" OR
-"risk assessment" OR
+"Risk assessment" OR
 "Transparency and accountability"

 ## Transparent governance

-"Anti-corruption measures" OR
+"Access to environmental information" OR "Anti-corruption measures" OR
 "Anti-discrimination law" OR
 "Convention against Corruption" OR
-"conflict of interest regulation" OR
+"Conflict of interest regulation" OR
 "Corporate Sustainability Reporting Directive" OR "Decentralization law" OR
+"Disclosure of financial information" OR
 "Equitable access to justice" OR
+"Financial disclosure" OR
 "Freedom of information law" OR
+"Institutional independence" OR
-"independent oversight and audit institutions" OR "Judicial independence" OR
+"Judicial independence" OR
-"lobbying reform" OR
+"Lobbying reform" OR
-"lobbying regulation" OR
+"Lobbying regulation" OR
-"measures against corruption" OR
+"Measures against corruption" OR
-"media and press freedom" OR
+"Press freedom"  OR
-"nature-related financial disclosure" OR
+"Ombudsman" OR
-"Ombudsman institution" OR
+"Open data"  OR
-"open data initiatives" OR
+"Transparency" OR
-"public access to environmental information" OR "public disclosure of financial information" OR "transparency requirements" OR
+"Transparent governance" OR
 "Whistleblower protection law"

 ## Customary governance